Comparing Type Systems for Deadlock Freedom

-We have that $P_2 \in \Koba{2}$.
-Consider now the following variant of $P_2$, in which the left sub-process has been kept unchanged, but the right sub-process has been modified to increase concurrency:
+Consider now the following variant of $P$, in which the left subprocess has been kept unchanged, but the right subprocess has been modified to increase concurrency:

-Indeed, by replacing $\ov{b_1}\out{\unit}.\;b_2\inp{z}$ with $\ov{b_1}\out{\unit}.\nil) \pp b_2\inp{z}.\nil$, we have that $P'_2 \in \lpkoba$. \end{example}
+Indeed, by replacing $\ov{b_1}\out{\unit}.\;b_2\inp{z}$ with $\ov{b_1}\out{\unit}.\nil \pp b_2\inp{z}.\nil$, we have that $P' \in \muKoba$. \end{example}

-Here we propose a \emph{rewriting procedure} that converts any typable session process into a process in $\lcp$/$\Koba{1}$.
-The rewriting procedure, given in \Cref{ss:rw}, follows the (simple) idea of \Cref{ex:simple}: given a parallel process as input, return as output a process in which one of the components is kept unchanged, but the other is rewritten by using representatives of the sessions implemented in it, composed in parallel.
+Here we propose a \emph{translation} that converts any typable session process into a process in $\lcp$ (i.e. $\muKoba$).
+The translation, given in \Cref{ss:rw}, follows the idea of \Cref{ex:simple}: given a parallel process as input, return as output a process in which one of the components is kept unchanged, but the other is translated by using representatives of the sessions implemented in it, composed in parallel.
 Such parallel representatives are formally defined as \emph{characteristic processes} and \emph{catalyzers}, which we introduce next.